IBM-Bluemix-Docs/java/spring-metrics.md

 As of Spring Framework 5, metrics in Spring are now handled by Micrometer.
 Micrometer is a framework that describes itself as "SLF4J for Metrics".
 Just like SLF4J acts as a vendor-neutral API for logging that can connect to various different logging backends, Micrometer provides a vendor-neutral API with which to instrument and measure your code, and then supply those metrics onwards to a variety of metrics aggregators, such as Prometheus, DataDog or Influx/Telegraph.

-In this manner Spring is able to remain flexible in its approach toward metrics, and integrate into a wide variety of cloud native architectures.
-It doesn't matter if your component is targetting Prometheus for it's metrics today, but in it's next deployment it will need to target Statsd, changing is a simple matter of modifying the dependencies and if the metrics are Push based, supplying destination information for the metrics via application.properties.
-Spring & Micrometer will figure out what to do at runtime, based on which dependencies they find on the application classpath.
+The Micrometer framework allows Spring to integrate into a wide variety of cloud-native architectures.
+Adding support for Prometheus or Statsd is a simple matter of modifying dependencies, and if the metrics collector is push-based, providing destination information in `application.properties`.
+Spring and Micrometer determine what to do at runtime based on which dependencies they find on the application's class path.

 ## Enabling Metrics
 {: #spring-metrics-enabling}

-Basic out-of-the-box metrics are supplied in Spring via the Spring Boot Actuator,  which requires the spring-boot-starter-actuator dependency in your `pom.xml` file:
+Basic out-of-the-box metrics are supplied by the Spring Boot Actuator, which requires the `spring-boot-starter-actuator` dependency in your `pom.xml` file:

 ```xml
 <dependency>